kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    interface range gi 1/0/10 - 11
     #uplink_physical
 ```
-As it stands this is not a bad place to start, and only a few additions and modifications are required to allow for IBNS2.0.
+As it stands, this is not a bad place to start, and only a few additions and modifications are required to allow for IBNS2.0.

 ### ***Modify Code***
-First we will ensure that the following lines are included to change device tracking to the modern standard
+First, we will ensure that the following lines change device tracking to the modern standard.

 ```
    device-tracking upgrade-cli force